Ursula Goodenough: Public Outreach

 In 1992, she was a member of the Center of Advanced Study in Religion and Science (CASIRAS), and from 1992 to 1996, she was the President of IRAS.
 In 1996, she was the IRAS Conference Co-Chair on the "Epic of Evolution" and a member of the Advisory Committee at the AAAS Program of Dialogue Between Science and Religion.
 In 1998, she was on the Editorial Advisory Board of the Zygon: Journal of Religion and Science, and from 2002-2006, she was the Vice President for Development at IRAS.
 In 2006, she was the Vice President for Interdisciplinary Affairs at IRAS, and in 2012, she was the Iowa Primate Learning Sanctuary Board Member and Secretary.

 Honors

 In 1995, Goodenough won the Founder's Day Distinguished Faculty Award from Washington University.
 She also won the Faculty Teaching Awards from Washington University in 1986 and 1994.
-In 1999, she won the Senior Career Recognition Award from the American Society for Cell Biology, and in 2009, she became a Fellow of the American Women in Science and the American Academy of Arts and Sciences.
+In 1999, she won the Senior Career Recognition Award from the American Society for Cell Biology.
+In 2005, she won the Humanist Pioneer Award from the American Humanist Association.
+In 2009, she became a Fellow of the American Women in Science and the American Academy of Arts and Sciences.
 She also became a Fellow of the American Academy of Microbiology in 2013, and in 2017, she became a fellow of the American Society for Cell Biology.
 In 2022, she earned her Doctor of Letters Honoris Causa from the Meadville School of Theology, and in 2023, she became a member of the National Academy of Sciences.